carpetri/crime/presentation/crime.md

 ### Cleaning the data: Crime

-- Crime data was reasonably clean.
+- Dates needed to be cleaned. (**24:00:00 vs 00:00:00**)

+- Meaningful interpretations of other dates could not be made for certain records and these records had to be filtered for example:
+  - 1016 $\rightarrow$ 2016.
+  - 1026 $\rightarrow$ dropped.

 - The most challenging factor here was that we had a lot of missing values for some columns so we needed to setup a schema that accepted this fact.

 ### Cleaning the data: Weather

 - Weather data was the most decent.
-- We basically just needed made sure that the data was clean which was the case.
+- We basically just checked that the data was clean.
 - The only major issue was to figure out a way to assign weather data to the taxis.